CVS

 FAQ

-Based on forward earnings, CVS appears fairly valued.
-The trailing P/E of 56.87x is distorted by past volatility and is not meaningful.
-The forward P/E of 10.88x is reasonable for a managed care company and suggests the market is pricing in the expected earnings recovery to ~$12.14 per share.
-The Price-to-Sales ratio of 0.25 is low, typical for its low-margin businesses.
-Compared to its own history, the stock is not cheap, trading at 92% of its 52-week high.
-The valuation implies the market expects CVS to deliver on its raised guidance but is not awarding a premium for speculative future growth, placing it in a fair value range.
+CVS appears fairly valued based on forward earnings.
+The trailing P/E of 56.87x is misleading due to past earnings volatility.
+The more relevant forward P/E of 11.73x is reasonable and sits near the lower end of its historical range, suggesting the market is pricing in a recovery but not excessive growth.
+The Price-to-Sales ratio of 0.25 is low for the managed care sector, indicating a discount on a revenue basis.
+Overall, the valuation implies the market expects CVS to deliver on its raised guidance but is not awarding a premium for speculative future growth, representing a fair price for the current level of visibility.